 The Steering Committee’s duties shall include:

-(c) Ensuring that the Communications Coordinator, Recording Secretary, and Treasurer have sufficient resources and help to perform their duties, including empowering and overseeing fundraising and communications committees.
+- Ensuring that the Communications Coordinator, Recording Secretary, Treasurer, and YDSA Coordinator have sufficient resources and help to perform their duties, including empowering and overseeing fundraising and communications standing committees.

 SECTION 3.
 MEETINGS & DECISIONS

 The Steering Committee shall meet at least twice per month.
 A quorum of at least six members shall be required to make decisions.
 In all Steering Committee votes, a majority or supermajority, as appropriate, shall be of the voting-eligible Steering body and not counted of voting members.

 Meetings shall be open for all members to observe, outside of executive sessions required for sensitive discussions, which shall require a two-thirds vote of those present on the steering committee, to enter.
 The Steering Committee shall designate some method whereby members shall be allowed to comment upon the items on the meeting prior to their voting on.

 The preliminary agenda (open to amendment and addition at the meeting) shall be posted 48 hours in advance, along with a link to join, on an internal communication platform accessible to members.
 Minutes of these meetings shall also be posted within 2 weeks after their approval.